lsst-sqre/phalanx/docs/admin/infrastructure/google/credentials.rst

 Getting GKE Kubernetes credentials
 ##################################

-In order to use the standard Kubernetes administrative command :command:`kubectl` or other commands built on the same protocol (such as Helm_ or the Phalanx installer), you must first have stored authentication credentials for the target Kubernetes cluster.
+To use the standard Kubernetes administrative command :command:`kubectl` or other commands built on the same protocol (such as Helm_ or the Phalanx installer), you must have authentication credentials stored for the target Kubernetes cluster.
-Google provides a mechanism to obtain those credentials using the :command:`gcloud` command.
+Google provides a mechanism to obtain those credentials using the :command:`gcloud` command:
-Here are the steps:

 #.
 Ensure you have a Google account with access to the Google Cloud Platform project where your target Kubernetes cluster is running.
    For Phalanx environments run by SQuaRE, this access must be via an ``lsst.cloud`` Google account that is used only for Rubin activities.